CWRUbotix/NASA-RMC-2020/README.md

 ## CWRUbotix Custom Conventions

 * Python ROS nodes should be implemented as classes
-  * They should have a subscribe method that subscribes to all topics
-  * Anything being published should have its own publish function that encapsulates the code to convert data to ROS msg types
+  * Anything being published could have its own publish function that encapsulates the code to convert data to ROS msg types